hartzis/hartzis.github.io/_posts/2015-01-15-respond-to-the-react.md

 I have definitely grown to exuberantly embrace jsx file format and react component creation.
 I used separate template files for js and html files in backbone and angular with handlebars.
 These now seems odd to me.

-> Why have separation of concerns, why not have what the javascript managing state over in the javascript?!

-Having everything inside the component jsx file; javascript, state, and "html", feels right at home now.
+> Having everything inside the component jsx file; javascript, state, and "html", feels right at home now.

 ######Small example component from a todo app